Efficient state transition algorithm with guaranteed optimality: The Proposed efficient STA

 The differences between the first and the second order predictive models are illustrated in Fig. \ref{fig:predictive_model}.
 With the same previous best solutions $A, B, C$, the current best solution $D$, the next candidate solutions $A',B',C'$ are different using different predictive models.
 In the first order predictive model, $A$, $D$, and $A'$ are in the same line, the same to $B$, $D$, and $B'$, $C$, $D$, and $C'$.
 In the second order predictive model, the line $AB$ is parallel to line $DA'$, the same to line $BC$ and line $DB'$, line $AC$ and line $DC'$.
-Although the newly generated solutions are different, the convergence rate is manipulated the same term $\beta \hat{R}_{t}$, as shown in Eq. (\ref{eq:predictive_model}).
+Although the newly generated solutions differ, the convergence rate is governed by the same term $\beta \hat{R}_{t}$, as shown in Eq. (\ref{eq:predictive_model}).